A Provably Convergent Plug-and-Play Framework for Stochastic Bilevel Optimization: Illustrative Examples

 \begin{remark} This implies that there is no gap between stochastic bilevel and single-level optimization in the context of ZeroSARAH implementation.
-The lower bound established in \citep{dagreou2023lower} for BLO indicates that SFFBA achives optimal sample complexity in the finite-sum setting when $m=\mathcal{O}(n)$ and $\epsilon=\mathcal{O}(n^{-1/2})$. \end{remark}
+The lower bound established in \citep{dagreou2023lower} for BLO indicates that SFFBA achieves optimal sample complexity in the finite-sum setting when $m=\mathcal{O}(n)$ and $\epsilon=\mathcal{O}(n^{-1/2})$. {However, memory remains a practical limitation of SFFBA: consistent with the ZeroSARAH estimator embedded in the framework, SFFBA maintains per-sample memory variables for variance reduction, resulting in a memory requirement of order $\mathcal{O}\big(n(d_x + d_y)+m(d_x + 2d_y)\big)$. } \end{remark}